 Adverse possession is acquiring the title of immovable property by a person who is already in possession of the property despite not being the owner.
 If a person resides and possesses the property for a minimum of twelve years without any interruption from the owner, then the title inevitably passes to the possessor.

 Any land that is in use has more value than the one kept idle.
-A possessor could claim for the title through adverse possession if the possessor at the time of the occupancy maintains the property and improvises the property and make the most use of the property in the time of possession.
+A possessor could claim for the title through Adverse Possession Law if the possessor at the time of the occupancy maintains the property and improvises the property and make the most use of the property at the time of possession.